Pool Ionizer vs. Salt Chlorinator

 - Lower Maintenance Costs – Requires fewer chemical adjustments and reduces the need for frequent chlorine additions.

-- Prolonged Pool Equipment Lifespan – Minimizes corrosion caused by chlorine, helping extend the life of pumps and filters.
+- Prolonged Pool Equipment Lifespan – Minimizes corrosion caused by chlorine, salt, and sodium hydroxide, helping extend the life of pumps, filters, and pool surfaces.

 Benefits of Salt Chlorinators